uclaacm/hoth9-workshops/intro-to-git/README.md

 This command unshelves the changes you stashed with the last command.

 Say you were working on a branch.
-You haven't committed yet, but you need to switch to another brnahc.
+You haven't committed yet, but you need to switch to another branch.
 To do so, you have to called `$ git stash` then `$ git checkout` to get to the branch you want to go to.
 When you switch back to your original branch, you do `$ git stash apply` to unshelve your changes and continue working on them.